littlebizzy/slickstack/docs/workflows.md

 ```

 The workflow intentionally assumes this simple convention because the SlickStack MU plugin installer expects predictable extracted folder names.

+Plugin slugs should be plain repo slugs such as `force-https`.
+Do not include organization names, slashes, paths, or ZIP filenames in the plugin list.

 ## Related docs